KeithArogo/AudioLDM-training-finetuning/README.md

 ## Train the model using your own dataset
 Super easy, simply follow these steps:

-1. Prepare the metadata with the same format as the provided AudioCaps dataset.
+1. Prepare the metadata with the same format as the provided dataset.
 2. Register in the metadata of your dataset in **data/dataset/metadata/dataset_root.json**
 3. Use your dataset in the YAML file.